jagprog5/dev-guide/README.md

  - evaluating surrounding infrastructure (misconfigured devops, etc.)
  - a comprehensive QA list and plan

+One can iterate on a program for a long time (with diminishing returns), and at some point it makes more sense to expose it to the real world.

 # Type System - Prefer Strong Types

 Prefer stronger typing over weaker typing.
 It prevents mistakes and is a form of